White Island eruption: Americans Rick and Ivy Reed endure multiple surgeries but in 'good spirits'

 However, "unique and challenging" weather conditions hindered the water search and no additional bodies to the six recovered on Friday was made.

-Police Deputy Commissioner John Tims said conditions in the water around White Island yesterday were "not optimal" with between zero and two metres visibility.
+Police Deputy Commissioner John Tims said conditions in the water around White Island yesterday were "not optimal", with between zero and two metres visibility.

 "The water around the island is contaminated, requiring the divers to take extra precautions to ensure their safety, including using specialist protective equipment," Tims said.